UI/UX Design

 Ideation and Iteration

-40 screens
+37 screens

 Process

-I explored multiple user flows, including onboarding, home navigation, grocery shopping, and food waste reduction, to understand how users might interact with the app across different moments.
-After reviewing these concepts with my mentor, I narrowed my focus to the reduce-waste flow, as it aligned most strongly with user goals and stood out as the most compelling and impactful experience during my presentation.
+Through mentor feedback and multiple iterations, I narrowed my focus to the reduce-waste flow, as it aligned most strongly with user goals and stood out as the most compelling experience during my presentation.
+I prioritize experiences that felt intuitive, actionable, and easy to integrate into daily routines.

 Wireframe